Visual History of the Holocaust

 Rethinking Curation in the Digital Age

-"Visual History of the Holocaust: Rethinking Curation in the Digital Age" is coordinated by the Ludwig Boltzmann Institute for History and Society (Vienna), in close collaboration with the Austrian Film Museum (Vienna).
-It will explore the potentials as well as the limitations of digital technologies in the ongoing effort to preserve, analyze and communicate historical evidence of the Holocaust, and in particular audiovisual records.
+"Visual History of the Holocaust: Rethinking Curation in the Digital Age" was coordinated by the Ludwig Boltzmann Institute for Digital History (Ludwig Boltzmann Gesellschaft) (Vienna), in close collaboration with the Austrian Film Museum (Vienna).
+It explored the potentials as well as the limitations of digital technologies in the ongoing effort to preserve, analyze and communicate historical evidence of the Holocaust, and in particular audiovisual records.

-The project focuses on filmic records produced by Allied forces and relating to the discovery of Nazi concentration camps and other atrocity sites.
+The project focused on filmic records produced by Allied forces and relating to the discovery of Nazi concentration camps and other atrocity sites.
 Although these films only capture a certain aspect of the Holocaust, some of their images have become canonical.
 Due to the scarcity of visual records a few images, often presented out of context, have shaped our collective imaginary of the Holocaust.
-In the course of the project these historical films, which currently are dispersed across archival institutions in the US, Great Britain, Russia and other former Soviet Republics, will be aggregated, digitized, analyzed and annotated.
-The resulting digital repository will allow researchers to dynamically link film images with photographs, text-based documents and oral histories, as well as with images from subsequent filmic representations of the Holocaust.
+In the course of the project these historical films, which are dispersed across archival institutions in the US, Great Britain, Russia and other former Soviet Republics, were be aggregated, digitized, analyzed and annotated.
+The resulting digital repository and research infrastructure VHH-MMSI allows researchers to dynamically link film images with photographs, text-based documents and oral histories, as well as with images from subsequent filmic representations of the Holocaust.

-"Visual History of the Holocaust" will make groundbreaking use of existing and emerging technologies, including advanced digitization, automated analysis of images and text, time-based annotation and location-based services.
-It is an aim of the project to establish new contexts of meaning to be explored in history, film and media studies, cultural studies and computer science.
-Based on this technology-enabled research new communication strategies will be developed for memorials, museums and educational institutions.
-The project is supported by a number of memorial institutions, three of them being part of the consortium: Dachau Concentration Camp Memorial Site, Mauthausen Memorial, and Bergen-Belsen Memorial.
+"Visual History of the Holocaust" will made groundbreaking use of existing and emerging technologies, including advanced digitization, automated analysis of images and text, time-based annotation and location-based services.
+It was an aim of the project to establish new contexts of meaning to be explored in history, film and media studies, cultural studies and computer science.
+Based on this technology-enabled research new communication strategies can be developed for memorials, museums and educational institutions.
+The project was supported by a number of memorial institutions, three of them being part of the consortium: Dachau Concentration Camp Memorial Site, Mauthausen Memorial, and Bergen-Belsen Memorial.

-National Archives and Records Administration (USA), United States Holocaust Memorial Museum (USA)
+National Archives and Records Administration (USA), United States Holocaust Memorial Museum (USA), Fritz Bauer Institut (DE)

 "Visual History of the Holocaust: Rethinking Curation in the Digital Age" was awarded €5 million in funding through the European Union's Horizon 2020 program.
 The project was ranked first in a competitive field of 37 proposals.